 Major in Political Science (BA)

-Political Science majors must complete 11 courses (36 semester hours) from departmental offerings or from courses of study approved by the department.
+Political Science majors must complete a minimum of 11 courses and 36 semester hours from departmental offerings or from courses of study approved by the department.

 To declare a major, please come to the department office located in Tarbutton Hall, Room 327.

-Political Science majors must complete at least 11 courses (36 semester hours) from departmental offerings or from courses of study approved by the department.
+Political Science majors must complete at least 11 courses and 36 semester hours from departmental offerings or from courses of study approved by the department.
 These courses must include the following:

 QTM 100: Introduction to Statistical Inference*